Learning & Working Programs

 - Americans with Disabilities Act (ADA)

-As pertains to the disclosure of inmate information, such as educational records. - Family Educational Rights and Privacy Act (FERPA)
+As pertains to the disclosure of incarcerated individual information, such as educational records. - Family Educational Rights and Privacy Act (FERPA)

-As pertains to the reasonable accommodation in education programs for juvenile inmates with disabilities. - Prison Rape Elimination Act (PREA) 115.32(a)-(c)
+As pertains to the reasonable accommodation in education programs for juvenile incarcerated individuals with disabilities. - Prison Rape Elimination Act (PREA) 115.32(a)-(c)

-Requires the Department to ensure all volunteers and contractors who have contact with inmates have been trained on their responsibilities under the agency's sexual abuse and sexual harrassment prevention, detection, and response policies and procedures (DOC Policy 700.400).
+Requires the Department to ensure all volunteers and contractors who have contact with incarcerated individuals have been trained on their responsibilities under the agency's sexual abuse and sexual harrassment prevention, detection, and response policies and procedures (DOC 700.400).

 Revised Code of Washington (RCW)